 McKee’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The population of McKee has a very low overall level of education: only 9.80% of people over 25 hold a 4-year college degree or higher.
+The citizens of McKee have a very low rate of college education: just 9.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in McKee in 2022 was $16,685, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $66,740 for a family of four.
 McKee also has one of the higher rates of people living in poverty in the nation, with 35.99% of its population below the federal poverty line.